rudra012/crudl-example-django/README.md

     (crudlexample) crudl-admin-rest $ npm run watchify
     ```

-7. Open your browser and go to either ``http://localhost:8000/crudl-rest/`` and login with the demo user (demo/demo).
+7. Open your browser, go to ``http://localhost:8000/crudl-rest/`` and login with the demo user (demo/demo).

 GraphQL instead of REST: If you want to use the GraphQL interface instead of REST, you need to build the admin file (step 6) inside /crudl-admin-graphql/ and use ``http://localhost:8000/crudl-graphql/`` (step 7).